Two women working

 • Over half the public believes UK society is ageist

-• Half of people of people worry about getting older - and one in five worry about it often
+• Half of people worry about getting older - and one in five worry about it often

 • Over half of people think older people are less visible in society